-(Pocket-lint) - Google Earth lets you view a 3D representation of Earth based mostly on satellite imagery.
-Now, it will let you see how the planet has changed over the past 37 years, thanks to its biggest update since 2017.
+(Pocket-lint) - Google Earth lets you view a 3D representation of Earth-based mostly on satellite imagery.
+Now, it will let you see how the planet has changed over the past 37 years, with just a few clicks.

 Google plans to continue to add new imagery to this project every year over the next decade.
 It's collaborating with NASA, the US Geological Survey's Landsat program, and the European Union's Copernicus program.
 It also worked with Carnegie Mellon University's CREATE Lab to power the timelapses.